pivotal/docs-tap/convention-service/creating-conventions.md

      Where:

-     + `template` is the predefined `PodTemplateSpec` that the convention is going to modify.
+     - `template` is the predefined `PodTemplateSpec` that the convention modifies.
-     + `images` are the `ImageConfig` that will be used as reference to make decisions in the conventions.
+     - `images` are the `ImageConfig` that will be used as reference to make decisions in the conventions.
 In this example, the type was created within the `model` package.

-2. <a id='server-2'></a>The example `server.go` also configures the convention server to listen for requests:
+1. The example `server.go` also configures the convention server to listen for requests:

     ```go